-Beautiful Big Sur Scenic Coast Highway 1 is OPEN!!!
-Here's a brief rundown on what's happening right NOW...
+Beautiful Big Sur Scenic Coast Highway is busy so stop and rock!
+Here's a brief rundown on what's happening in Big Sur right NOW...

-The creeks are low and slow because of the season and the drought but the trails to the beautiful natural Big Sur Waterfall Trails ( waterfalls guide mobile) provide nice short hikes through the forests and are all pumped up by early spring rains.
+The creeks are low and slow because of the season and the drought but the trails to the beautiful natural Big Sur Waterfalls ( waterfalls guide mobile) still provide nice short hikes through the lush green forests.

 Visiting the southern end of scenic Big Sur is attractive now also, the Piedras Blancas Lighthouse (805) 927-7361 is offering tours of their grounds and facilities Tuesdays, Thursdays, and Saturdays.
 Ragged Point is always a must stop to at least stretch legs and check the coastal views anyway.
-In the tiny village of San Simeon visit now under new McPhee management Sebastian’s General Store and Café who although the general store has been closed :( operate a snack bar that still features Hearst Ranch natural free range grass fed beef at the cafe which is getting a reputation for their great food with both tourists and locals alike and their latest addition a tasting room for Hearst Ranch Wines so they now have wine tasting there too!
+In the tiny village of San Simeon visit Sebastian’s General Store and Café who feature Hearst Ranch natural free range grass fed beef at the cafe which is getting a reputation for their great food with both tourists and locals alike and their latest addition a tasting room for Hearst Ranch Wines so they now have wine tasting there too!
 Do some exploring and have some adventures along with getting pampered at one of the fine resorts on the scenic Big Sur Coast Highway 1!
 Also help prevent wild-fires, note recent new level III fire restrictions because of the heightened wild-fire danger ...do be careful and follow regulations.

 Enjoy paradise unspoiled; many service people are not busy and anxious to provide you with a memorable Big Sur vacationer experience!